 - In a saucepan, fry ground beef until no longer pink.
 Season with salt and pepper.
 Drain if needed.
 Add the spaghetti sauce and pizza sauce.
 Set aside.

 - In a stockpot, boil gluten-free noodles based on the directions on the box.
-Add 1-2 teaspoons kosher salt to the boiling water to season your noodles.
+Spinrkle in a bit of kosher salt to the boiling water to season your noodles.
 Once done, drain and set aside.

-- Turn off the heat and melt butter in the stock pot.
-Add the noodles back into the pot, add the beaten eggs, and stir until the eggs fully coat the noodles.
-Add the ⅓ cup of parmesan cheese.
+- Turn off the heat and melt butter in the stockpot.
+Add the noodles back to the pot, add the beaten eggs, and stir until the eggs fully coat the noodles.
+Add the half of parmesan cheese.
 Stir until combined.

-- Spray a 9x13-inch pan with cooking spray.
+- Grease a 9x13-inch pan with cooking spray or softened butter.
 Add the noodle mixture to the pan.
 Spread it out evenly and level to form a crust.

 - Sprinkle the remaining parmesan cheese on top of the noodles.